Reviews You Can Rely On

 Our Verdict

-Of the top-ranked earbuds we've tested the EarFun Air Pro 4 offers the best value.
-They deliver solid sound quality, with mid-tones and balanced bass tones.
-You also get a surprisingly effective transparency mode, multipoint connectivity, and a feature-packed app complete with adjustable EQ.
-Five ear tip options make it easy to find a comfy fit, and they're stable enough for active use.
-Decent battery life and wireless charging round out their impressive array of features.
-That said, these earbuds don't excel anywhere.
-The treble lacks sparkle, the ANC can't compare with high-dollar competitors, and the call quality is unimpressive in loud environments.
-And the app, while powerful, can feel cluttered and overwhelming.
-Still, for the price, these buds strike an impressive balance between features and performance.
-Though they may not dazzle, they clearly separate instruments and vocals, lending a subtle polish to everything from country rock and Americana to classic pop.
-All told, the Air Pro 4 earbuds are a smart, affordable pick.
+Of the top-ranked earbuds we've tested, the EarFun Air Pro 4 offers a great value.
+They deliver solid sound quality, with mid-tones and balanced bass.
+You get an effective transparency mode, multipoint connectivity, and a feature-packed app with adjustable EQ.
+Five ear tips make it easy to find a comfy fit, and they're stable enough for working out.
+Decent battery life and wireless charging round out an impressive array of features.
+Sadly, these earbuds don't excel anywhere.
+The treble lacks sparkle, ANC is sub-par, and call quality is unimpressive.
+The app is powerful, but it feels overwhelming.
+Still, these buds strike an impressive balance between features, performance, and price.
+While they don't dazzle, they clearly separate instruments and vocals, lending a subtle polish to multiple genres.
+All told, they are a smart, affordable pick.

 REASONS TO BUY